codelearning2021/Nate-Johnson-s-randompassword-generator/README.md

 # Module-3-Challenge-Nate-Johnson

 ## Description
 For this assignment, I created several long strings of all possible characters to use in a password then concatenated them together to be able to pull characters from randomly.
-I also created a variable length of password between 8 - 128 characters.
+The user is prompted for which type of characters they will want to use.
+I also created a variable length of password between 8 - 128 characters based on user input (with validation).

 ### Screenshot link